gautemo/Gaute-Meek-Olsen/src/dev-blog/dynamodb-for-our-kotlin-lambda-function.md

 -key-schema AttributeName=Project,KeyType=HASH --billing-mode PAY_PER_REQUEST
 ```

 For my use case, I want an item for each changelog file I'm looking up.
-They will be defined beforehand, so you can add them through the AWS console, AWS CLI or code if you want.
-This is how to add an item with the CLI. (for Linux based systems, you can change to single quotes ' on the start and end and skip the escaping of quotes).
+They will be defined beforehand, so you can add them through the AWS console, AWS CLI, or code if you want.
+This is how to add an item with the CLI. (for Linux-based systems, you can change to single quotes ' on the start and end and skip the escaping of quotes).

 ```bash
 aws dynamodb put-item --table-name twitter-bot-vue-3 --item "{\"Project\": {\"S\": \"Vue 3\"}, \"Changelog\": {\"S\": \"